ravirai2020/VR-project2-BAB/README.md

 6. Usability (10%):the game can work smoothly.

-7. Technical challenging (10%): see them in the next section
+7. Technical challenging (10%): all features/functions in the next section.

 8. Effort (10%): we all have little experience in Unity, so completing the game demo takes lots of our efforts.